 Patient and Public Engagement Health and Safety

-Health and Safety is of paramount importance to the Patient and Public Engagement Team; we need to ensure that potential hazards are assessed thoroughly and that we cover as wide a range of control measures in our policies and risk assessments as possible.
+Health and Safety is of paramount importance to the Patient and Public Engagement Team.
+We aim to thoroughly assess potential hazards and implement a wide range of control measures through our policies and risk assessments.

-Once your event is approved, we will send you a risk assessment which you must read and sign for before attending your event.
+Once your event is approved, we'll send you a risk assessment document.
+You must read and sign this before attending the event.

-It is your responsibility to then undertake a dynamic risk assessment at your event (or you may appoint someone to do this on your behalf) and annotate any changes on the assessment document.
-You must keep the Patient Engagement team informed of any changes to the original risk assessment and send the altered document through to the Patient Engagement team.
-If you’re not sure what a dynamic risk assessment is, or haven’t completed one before, we’ve included some helpful tips below.
+It is your responsibility to carry out a dynamic risk assessment during the event (or appoint someone to do this on your behalf).
+Any changes must be annotated on the assessment document and shared with the Patient Engagement Team.
+If you're unfamiliar with dynamic risk assessments, we've included some helpful tips below.

-You MUST have completed an assessment before your event can be fully approved, regardless of availability and volunteers.
-We keep our risk assessments for 12 months and all are approved by the Trust Health and Safety team.
+You must complete a risk assessment before your event can be fully approved this applies regardless of volunteer availability.
+All risk assessments are approved by the Trust Health and Safety Team and retained for 12 months.

 More information about Risk Assessments can be found on the staff internal intranet